-Although we recognize that passage of a primary law would probably lead to a modest increase in seat belt use, it is important to note the general improvement in seat belt use that has occurred over the years in Rhode Island without the presence of such a law.
-NHTSA statistics for 2007, for example, showed Rhode Island's seat belt use rate at 79.1%.
-This was up from 63.2% only six years earlier.
-Considering that seat belt use in 2007 was 87% in primary law states, Rhode Island's 79.1% use rate was far from a poor showing.
-It is true that the 2008 statistics show a significant decrease - to 72%, the lowest rate since 2002.
-But one must consider this an anomaly in light of the clear upward trend of seat belt use in the state over the past decade.
-Indeed, in light of that trend, it would be illogical to point to the state's (long-time) lack of a primary law as the basis for the sudden and incongruent drop in seat belt use in 2008.
-Instead, other factors must be considered.
-Looking more broadly at a decade of generally improving statistics, it is clear that educational and other non-punitive efforts to encourage seat belt use by Rhode Island can and do have a constructive effect.
+4 Although we recognize that passage of a primary law would probably lead to a modest increase in seat belt use, it is important to note the general improvement in seat belt use that has occurred over the years in Rhode Island without the presence of such a law.
+The latest NHTSA statistics for 2009, for example, showed Rhode Island's seat belt use rate at 74.7%, up from 63.2% only seven years earlier.
+Although this figure has gone up and down, looking more broadly at a decade of generally improving statistics, it appears clear that educational and other non-punitive efforts to encourage seat belt use by Rhode Island can and do have a constructive effect.